microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 </ul>

-Log files and folders additionally collected by the [RECORD PROBLEM](#record-problem) option when you run the 'Unified Labeling Support Tool' with administrative privileges:
+Log files and folders additionally collected by the [RECORD PROBLEM](#record-problem) option when you run the 'Information Protection Utility' with administrative privileges:

 <ul>
 <li>